-MEA anticipates that most grant agreements will be available for signature by February 2015.
-For planning purposes, MEA requests that all construction activities be completed by November 1, 2015, with all invoices and project reports submitted to MEA no later than December 1, 2015.
-Please note, however, work on the project should not begin prior to the execution of the grant agreement between the Grantee and MEA.
+MEA anticipates that grant agreements will be available for signature by February 2016.
+For planning purposes, All construction activities should be completed by October 30, 2016, with all invoices and project reports submitted to MEA no later than November 30, 2016.

+Please note, however, that project work cannot begin prior to the execution of the grant agreement between the Grantee and MEA.